 A visitor to a website from an unpaid traffic source who performs a desired action, such as signing up for a new account, registering for an event, or downloading a PDF.
 Success is measured based on “organic conversion rate,” which is calculated based on the percentage of total visitors that convert.

 Using consumer behavior to deliver more relevant experiences.
 In advertising, ad personalization looks at attributes such as web browsing behavior, interests, past purchases, and demographics to align relevant offers with the most relevant consumers.
-On top of reaching the right consumers, users increasingly expect brands to provide personalized creative experiences, so this can be paired with Dynamic Creative Optimization [see definition].
+On top of reaching the right consumers, users increasingly expect brands to provide personalized creative experiences, so this can be paired with dynamic creative optimization.

 The fraudulent practice of having a click purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.